wri/gfw_forest_loss_geotrellis_arcpy_client/docs/aws.md

 # AWS resources and permissions

-This script depends on several resource that have been set up in WRI's AWS account and requires that the user running the script have the correct permissions.
+This script depends on several resources that have been set up in WRI's AWS account and requires that the user running the script have the correct permissions.

 ## Permissions [in process]